Public Health MPH Dual Degree Programs

 Pursuing an MPH Dual Degree with Drexel Dornsife

 Public health dual degrees from Dornsife expand career opportunities and provide a broad understanding of public health and health care systems in the United States.
 You will gain the experience and training necessary to solve today's public health challenges.

 An MPH dual degree may be the right fit if you would like to confront public health issues as:

 - A physician with strong interdisciplinary training in patient health issues like prevention, hygiene, education, and policy making with an MD/MPH

 - An attorney who understands the law as well as the concerns of patients, providers, regulators, and other stakeholders with a JD/MPH

-If you are interested in learning more about one of Drexel Dornsife’s Dual Degree Master’s programs, please contact our admissions team at email@example.com.
+If you are interested in learning more about one of Drexel Dornsife’s Dual Degree Master's programs, please fill out a form to request more information.